cmake-wheel/cmeel/docs/main.md

 `cmeel` is automatically added.

+Cmeel also accepts an `optional-dependencies` table for extras.

 ### Readme

 Built wheels will ship the README file in their metadata.
 The provided content-type for this file will be detected as: